Madeleine MacIvor – Member At Large

 She looks forward to utilizing her training in management as well as her professional experience in Public Health for the furthering Renfrew Collingwood Seniors Society’s mission.

-Nancy Falcone – Member at Large
+Nancy Falcone – Secretary

 At home in North Burnaby, Nancy lives with her husband and two daughters.
 She enjoys gardening, hiking and yoga.
 Her future plans include retirement, travelling, painting and writing.

-Poonam Kaila – Secretary
+Poonam Kaila – Chair